 How do you afford to travel?

 I personally financed all travels during my study exchange in 2015.
 As Suitcase And I grew I have been lucky enough to gain sponsorship and endorsements for my travels.
 If I have been sponsored or endorsed you can be sure this will be flagged in the relevant article or post.
 Being a travel blogger as well as a final year Law student, I completely understand and prioritize the importance of transparency.
-I guarantee I always write with the trust of my readership at the forefront of the experiences I share (with full compliance to the Australian Competition and Consumer Commission (ACCC) Guidelines).
+I always write with the trust of my readership at the forefront of the experiences I share (with full compliance to the Australian Competition and Consumer Commission (ACCC) Guidelines).

 Specifically, how did you save for your travels?